mvolkmann/blog/src/swift/Simulator.md

 on the right side of the code editor header.
 Click either number to display the messages in the "Issue Navigator".

-## Zooming
+## Rotate and Zoom

-For UI views that support pinch-to-zoom such as maps, that can be performed in the Simulator by holding down the option key and using two fingers on a trackpad.
+For UI views that support rotation and/or pinch-to-zoom (such as maps), these can be performed in the Simulator by holding down the option key and dragging on a trackpad.

 ## Comparison to Preview